 Under the Sun

-Ana’s life changes radically, she divorced at the age of 40.
-Every day, it gets harder to keep pretending that everything is fine in front of her family.
+Ana’s life changes radically when she divorces at the age of 40.
+In front of her family, it gets harder every day to keep pretending everything is fine.

-Though a lot is happening around her, Ana is looking at herself as she’s being watched from the observing point of view of a CCTV-camera.
+Ana is looking at herself as she’s being watched from the observing point of view of a CCTV camera.
 She’s featured as an awkward red dot invading the lower corner of the small screen.
-Ana has decided to make the best of it and to retake control of her life: a new haircut, starting to drive the car again.
+Ana has decided to make the best of it and to retake control of her life: a new haircut and starting to drive the car again.
 Yet everyone in her family seems to question her ability to actually do so—and what is worse: they might be right.

-Originally from Cologne, Germany, where she started working in the music industry, Nina Rodríguez holds an MA in the Presentation and Preservation of the Moving Image from the University of Amsterdam and has been Head of Programming at the Guanajuato International Film Festival in Mexico since 2006.
-Having collaborated with the Abu Dhabi Film Festival in the past, she is currently also part of the team behind Qumra, an initiative of the Doha Film Institute, providing mentorship for international film projects from development through post-production.
-She served as Academic Coordinator for the Pueblo Mágico Mexican Film Residency in Tepoztlán and has curated showcases and participated on panels and juries at many other events including FICG, Tous Ecrans, Berlinale Talents, Tokyo IFF and Sarajevo Film Festival.
+Originally from Cologne, Germany, where she worked in the music industry, Nina Rodríguez holds an MA in the Presentation and Preservation of the Moving Image from the University of Amsterdam and has been Head of Programming at the Guanajuato International Film Festival in Mexico since 2006.
+Having collaborated with the Abu Dhabi Film Festival in the past, she is currently part of the team behind Qumra, an initiative of the Doha Film Institute, providing mentorship for international film projects from development through post-production.
+She served as Academic Coordinator for the Pueblo Mágico Mexican Film Residency in Tepoztlán and has curated and participated at, amongst others, Tous Ecrans, Berlinale Talents, Tokyo IFF, and Sarajevo Film Festival.
 In 2020, Nina opened Compartimento Cinematográfico, an independent cinema in San Miguel de Allende.